Druage/qml-extra-models/README.md

         model: SqlModel {
             id: sqlModel;
+            // The id value is arbitrary, call it whatever you want.

             tableName: "Movies";
             // tableName: is the SQL TABLE name.

             autoCreate: true;
-            // Will create the sql database if it does not already exist.
+            // Will create the SQL database if it does not already exist.

             connectionName: "LIBRARY";
             // This is not required as long as multiple connections to the